Familial dysbetalipoproteinemia is a disorder passed down through families. It causes high amounts of cholesterol and triglycerides in the blood.

 Tests that may be done to diagnose this condition include:

-People with this condition have an increased risk for coronary artery disease and peripheral vascular disease.
+People with this condition have a significantly increased risk for coronary artery disease and peripheral vascular disease.